goodtube4u/goodtube/README.md

 ## Why?
 Well lately I've been raging as Youtube have successfully stopped most adblockers from working (or they only work sometimes).
 You've probably been experiencing this same nightmare on and off.

-If your adblocker is working, by all means use it, but if not - give this a try.
+I'm a programmer by trade so decided to try and fix this for everyone.

 I'll never pay a company that is slapping ads on one of the largest archives of music / film / art in the world and blackmailing me to remove them.
 They really have a social responsibility that isn't being taken seriously...

 So anyway, screw em.
 Install this little plugin and enjoy no ads 🎉

-This took around 3 weeks to create and a thousand black coffees.
+This took around 5 weeks to create and a thousand black coffees.
 I do hope you enjoy it.

 Any questions, you can contact me at: goodtube4u@hotmail.com